Which items will stay and which will go?

 The difference between a fixture and a chattel is if the item is affixed to the land to any great extent, it is a fixture.
 If it is a freestanding movable item and rests on its own weight, it is presumed to be a chattel.
 If the buyer wants any chattels to remain with the property, they should be noted in the Contract.
 Similarly, if the seller wanted to remove any fixtures, they need to agree to this with the buyer and list it in the Contract.

-- Consider the degree of fixation.
+- the degree of fixation; and

-- Consider the intention relating to the fixation.
+- the intention relating to the fixation.

 Fixtures